David Lametti: Political and diplomatic career

 Lametti became interested in politics as a teenager, when he worked as a volunteer for the Liberal Party in the 1979 Canadian federal election, and then subsequent provincial and federal elections for Liberal candidates, including former MP and speaker, Gilbert Parent.
 Lametti co-founded the Erie Riding New Liberals, the youth wing of the Liberal Party of Canada in southern Niagara.

 On June 16, 2014, Lametti launched his bid to become the Liberal Party candidate in the new riding of LaSalle—Émard—Verdun.
 Lametti won the contested nomination race on February 8, 2015, and won the riding's seat in Parliament in the 2015 Canadian federal election.
 On December 2, 2015, Lametti was named parliamentary secretary to Minister of International Trade Chrystia Freeland.
 On January 26, 2017, Lametti was shuffled to become parliamentary secretary to Minister of Innovation, Science and Economic Development Navdeep Bains.

 On January 14, 2019, Lametti was appointed Minister of Justice and Attorney General of Canada by Prime Minister Justin Trudeau, and on April 15 of that year, he was appointed a Queen's Counsel.
 Lametti was dropped from cabinet in July 2023 as the result of a cabinet shuffle.
 On January 25, 2024, he announced his resignation from parliament effective February 1, 2024, in order to join law firm Fasken Martineau DuMoulin where he will specialize in Indigenous law.

 In June 2025, Lametti was reportedly chosen by Prime Minister Carney as his Principal Secretary.
 Prior to the appointment, he had helped with Carney's transition into office and as an informal advisor.
 In September 2025, it was reported that Lametti was leaving the Prime Minister's Office for a diplomatic posting.
 On September 18, he was named Permanent Representative of Canada to the United Nations, taking over from Bob Rae on November 17.
+In 2026, Carney also named Lametti as Canada's representative to the Ismaili Imamat.